lucasBertola/microscope-angular/readme.md

 	Where you need to change the code

 ##### www
-	The place where the code is built after using the Gulp command.
+	The place where the code is built after using the npm run command.
 You must not touch these files.
 They are deleted at each construction.

 ##### node_modules
 	The project dependencies that were recovered after using the "name install"command.
 You don't have to touch it.